qtgql/qtgql/docs/server-requirements.md

 ```
 Any object that implements this interface
 is considered globally unique, thus allowing certain optimizations
-to be implemented by the client (in this case qtgql compiler).
+to be implemented by the client (in this case QtGQL compiler).

 For example for this schema:
 ```graphql